 When managers are probed about their reasons for not engaging in career development conversations, the reasons boil down to the following:

 - When addressing development and careers, I often touch very personal and profound aspects of people’s aspirations.
 Hey, I am an operational manager, not a professional coach!
 The question raised here is: Am I competent to do these conversations?
 I can understand this objection.
-Careers guidance is no longer about helping an employee to make a choice (Do you want to be a specialist or a manager?), but rather a quest to find one’s true identity and purpose in life.
+Career guidance is no longer about helping an employee to make a choice (Do you want to be a specialist or a manager?), but rather a quest to find one’s true identity and purpose in life.

 - Talking about careers and development one day and evaluating the next?
 People will not be totally open to me.
 The question here is: Is this really my role?
 Again, a very understandable objection.
 What are the odds that an employee with a dream to open a B&B in the south of France is going to tell his manager?